-This article provides an informative overview regarding the valuation of exploration and production (E&P) companies operating in the oil and gas industry.
+This whitepaper provides an informative overview regarding the valuation of exploration and production (E&P) companies operating in the oil and gas industry.

 Understanding how insurance agencies and brokerages are actually valued may help you understand how to grow the value of your business and maximize your return when it comes time to sell.
 The purpose of this whitepaper is to provide an informative overview regarding the valuation of insurance brokerages and agencies.

 In this whitepaper, we provide an informative overview regarding the valuation of businesses operating in the regional or short-line railroad industry, explain why public company multiples can be misleading, and discuss the mechanics of valuation used by professional business appraisers.
 We do so in order to provide you with the knowledge and vocabulary necessary to be an informed consumer of business valuation services and, more importantly, to understand the value of your regional or short-line railroad company.